Klooks Kleek: Notable performers

 The proximity of the club to Decca also helped a new group to test their proposed single on a live audience.
 On 29 September 1964, the interval band, the Moody Blues, performed Go Now.

 Other KK regulars who established themselves on the national stage in later years were The Alex Harvey Band, Chris Farlowe, and Geno Washington and the Ram Jam Band.
 Another regular in 1968/69 were Family, a progressive rock outfit.

 Visitors and commendations

-Situated next to Decca Studios, KK was a favourite drop-in before or after work for music stars, notably Tom Jones, Lulu, and Mike Smith of the Dave Clark Five.
+Situated next to Decca Studios, Klooks Kleek was a favourite drop-in before or after work for music stars, notably Tom Jones, Lulu, and Mike Smith of the Dave Clark Five.
 Eric Burdon often dropped in, particularly when Georgie Fame or Zoot Money were appearing, sometimes accompanied by other members of the Animals.
 The surprise visit which passed into legend was the one made by Jimi Hendrix whose manager Chas Chandler, formerly of the Animals brought him in one night when John Mayall was topping the bill.
 Jimi was never booked, but he was invited to jam with the John Mayall band, and that night's crowd was ecstatic.
-Individual memories of Klook's Kleek abound, some of them misted by time but all of them enthusiastic [5].
+Individual memories of Klooks Kleek abound, some of them misted by time but all of them enthusiastic [5].